-Important Dates for the Elerby family
+Early History of the Elerby family

 This web page shows only a small excerpt of our Elerby research.
 Another 49 words (4 lines of text) covering the years 1385 and 1410 are included under the topic Early Elerby History in all our PDF Extended History products and printed products wherever possible.